Denver Moves identifies neighborhood bikeways (NBWs, formerly known as bicycle boulevards) as streets that give priority to non-motorized users.

 The study area for this proposed Neighborhood Bikeway is in western Denver between Navajo Street and Sheridan Boulevard on W 35th Avenue.
 The mostly-residential corridor is 2.6 miles long and connects to key bicycle, pedestrian, and vehicular routes, including downtown Denver.

-A feasibility study was completed in 2015.
-The project is expected to go to design in 2016.
+A feasibility study was completed in 2018.

 Denver Moves identified the 12th Avenue corridor between Garfield Street and Yosemite Street (City of Aurora) as an ideal candidate to become a neighborhood bikeway, with new design features that would enhance bicycling and walking for a wide range of people.